StarFilledSky/Velo-scripts/README.md

-this is a my collection of QOL velo mod scripts for speedrunners
+## this is a my collection of QOL velo mod scripts for speedrunners

-would always highly recommend vetting any scripts for velo before you use them. while there's no sandboxing and scripts can access beyond the game.
+i would always highly recommend vetting any scripts for velo before you use them. while there's no sandboxing and scripts can access beyond the game.

-adding to your game:
+### adding to your game
 drop scripts into the Speedrunners/Velo/scripts folder

-running velo scripts:
+### running velo scripts:
 taken from velo documentation

-You can open up the console by pressing CTRL+Z. In order to change this hotkey, press F1 and change it under "Console" -> "enabled".
+>You can open up the console by pressing CTRL+Z. In order to change this hotkey, press F1 and change it under "Console" -> "enabled".
 Having opened up the console, you can now start typing commands by pressing ENTER and execute them by pressing ENTER again.
 Type `help` to get a list of commands and `helpAll` to get a complete list of all commands, which includes a lot of more niche commands only useful for Lua scripts.
 Command names are not case-sensitive, so `helpall` would work, too.

 to run scripts you've added to the script folder just type the name without .lua at the end dstart for example

+### script descriptions

-dstart
+### dstart
 offers ways to reset a solo run with delays
 - hotkey
 - on new lap
 - on stun

-Surf
+### Surf
 a library for detecting is a player is slope surfing

 you can include it in your project with